LinguaTechnica/speedway_api/README.md

 ## Troubleshooting

-1. Must rebuild before running compose if there have been changes to the app or config
+1. Must rebuild before running compose if there have been changes to the app or app config.

-There's no consistently documented way to use `docker build` on a gradle project that doesn't have user permissions issues when connecting with the database.
+2. Your environment variables should be consistent across versions and builds.